ggrossman/telechat-ng/README.md

 there was some serious misbehavior by some bad actors that led to its demise.

-I forget what year this happened, but Eric Pedersen, the real original author of the first Unix/CB software, actually logged into Vrave at some point and was floored that the UI was more or less identical to something he had written 10+ years earlier.
+I forget what year this happened, but Eric Pederson, the real original author of the first Unix/CB software, actually logged into Vrave at some point and was floored that the UI was more or less identical to something he had written 10+ years earlier.
 Somehow we reconnected